A Postcard from Denmark

 - General health care during pregnancy and after the birth

 A book on the subject baby health care is available both as a book and online.
 It’s a supplement for the check-ups at the doctor and midwife.

-The Health Visitor also visit in the pregnancy to prepare the new family on how to cope with a new-born.
+The Health Visitor also visit during the pregnancy to prepare the new family on how to cope with a new-born.
 That’s usually done about the 30 week of pregnancy where the woman is very open to talking about the future child.

 Late in the pregnancy, the focus is the birth.

-You get three examinations at your own doctor and you are free to choose where to give birth.
+You get three examinations at your own doctor, and you are free to choose where to give birth.

 You are offered 8 checks up and talks with a midwife from week 13-15 in the pregnancy.
 Some choose these consultations in a group so that some networking is starting with other future mothers.

 Nowadays most women go home after the birth already some hours after the birth.
 Even first-timers do that.
-When the husband/partner is involved in everything from the start of the pregnancy it’s convenient to go home to your own bed surroundings.
+When the husband/partner is involved in everything from the start of the pregnancy, it’s convenient to go home to your own bed surroundings.

-But if you don’t have that secure backup it will become a tough start at home.
+But if you don’t have that secure backup it will become a terrible start at home.
 New mothers with problems in breastfeeding will be allowed to stay longer in the ward to start the nursing properly.